 Broken Function Level Authorization can manifest in many ways.
 Some of the most frequent cases include:

-2. Balance Manipulation: Endpoints like /update-balance are exposed without restriction, allowing users to alter financial data.
+- Balance Manipulation: Endpoints like /update-balance are exposed without restriction, allowing users to alter financial data.
+These types of business logic vulnerabilities can devastate financial systems.

-3. Unauthorized Deletions or Modifications: APIs that don’t enforce strict access control might let users delete other users’ data by calling an unrestricted endpoint.
+- Unauthorized Deletions or Modifications: APIs that do not enforce strict access control might let users delete other users' data by calling an unrestricted endpoint.

-4. Admin Function Exposure: Developers unintentionally leave endpoints (like /delete-account or /add-user) accessible to all roles rather than limiting them to admins.
+- Admin Function Exposure: Developers unintentionally leave endpoints like /delete-account or /add-user accessible to all roles rather than limiting them to admins.

-These vulnerabilities are not just theoretical, they have led to major real-world breaches across industries.
+These vulnerabilities are not just theoretical.
+They have led to major real-world breaches across industries, including the Citi hack that exposed millions of customer records.

 The Real-World Risks of BFLA